5.01 MD-PhD Program

 Preclerkship Curriculum Course Requirements: New Pathway Program or London HST Program (See Section 1.03)

-New Pathway and HST students may complete an anchoring clerkship following the end of their Year II preclerkship curriculum.
-This one-month clerkship in Medicine or Pediatrics allows students to consolidate preclerkship coursework with practical experience and introduces students to the culture of the wards, which facilitates the later transition from thesis to clinical work.
+New Pathway and HST students may complete an anchoring clerkship following the Year II preclerkship curriculum.
+This one-month clerkship in Medicine or Pediatrics allows students to consolidate preclerkship course work with practical experience and introduces students to the culture of the wards, which facilitates the later transition from thesis to clinical work.
 The anchoring clerkship may also place thesis work into a broader perspective.
 All MD-PhD students, whether or not they participate in the anchoring clerkship, should plan to take the Longitudinal Course in Clinical Medicine (see below) in anticipation of reentry to the PCE following completion of the PhD.

 Preliminary Qualifying Exam (PQE), spring

 Dissertation research begins

 The central portion of the MD-PhD program focuses on full-time dissertation research.
 Nevertheless, there are a number of opportunities for students to maintain exposure to clinical medicine during this period.
 Please refer to our website for the full list of current clinical offerings: http://www.hms.harvard.edu/md_phd/events/clinical_offerings.html.

 Students should have core preparation in subjects relevant to their graduate department but do not need to have fulfilled their entire graduate course requirements.
 Some programs (e.g., Biological and Biomedical Sciences [BBS], Neuroscience and MIT Biology) base their PQE exams on the dissertation research; students in these programs will generally take the exam within six months of joining a thesis lab.
 Students are encouraged to complete the PQE by the end of MD-PhD program year III.